FutureShockco/crosswars.docs/game.md

 ## Introduction

-DrugWars is an online game built on blockchain technology that combines MMORPG and MMORTS into one PvP gaming experience that provides monetized prizes that are awarded daily.
+CrossWars is an online game built on blockchain technology that combines MMORPG and MMORTS into one PvP gaming experience that provides monetized prizes that are awarded daily.
 Players receive cryptocurrency for their achievements in the game every 24 hours.
 Playing the game is currently completely free of charge although there are options of payment to speed up various game components and increase the chances of receiving a bigger payout at the end of the day.
-The player can choose in which cryptocurrency he or she will receive the prize while the default currency is set on that one of the DrugWars game.
+The player can choose in which cryptocurrency he or she will receive the prize while the default currency is set on that one of the CrossWars game.

-DrugWars game has been brought to you by Futureshock which already has successful projects in their history such as Fundition, a first blockchain based crowdfunding platform that you can visit here: https://fundition.io.
+CrossWars game has been brought to you by Futureshock which already has successful projects in their history such as Fundition, a first blockchain based crowdfunding platform that you can visit here: https://fundition.io.

 ### General info